 The amended standard clarifies that the effects on an accounting estimate of a change in an input or a change in a measurement technique are changes in accounting estimates if they do not result from the correction of prior period errors.
 The previous definition of a change in accounting estimate specified that changes in accounting estimates may result from new information or new developments.
 Therefore, such changes are not corrections of errors.
 This aspect of the definition was retained by the IASB.
-The amendments are intended to provide preparers of financial statements with greater clarity as to the definition of accounting estimates, particularly in terms of the difference between accounting estimates and accounting policies.
+The amendments are intended to provide preparers of financial statements with greater clarity as to the definition of accounting estimates and accounting policies.
 Although the amendments are not expected to have a material impact on entities' financial statements, they should provide helpful guidance for entities in determining whether changes are to be treated as changes in estimates, changes in policies, or errors.